laszloj979903/Python_project_AidaBence_corrected/README.md

 We present those results using streamlit and its interactive interface and provide the user with wordclouds, trend analysis and similar visualizations based on the chosen stock ticker and date range.

 ## How to use
-This script uses the vader_lexicon resource from NLTK for sentiment analysis that is downloaded automatically.
+This script uses the 'vader_lexicon' resource from NLTK for sentiment analysis that is downloaded automatically.
 If it fails to download or you get an error showing 'Resource vader_lexicon not found.' you need to ensure to download the resource and have it in the folder where you run the script from, e.g., '/Users/xy.../nltk_data'.
 To download run the following command in your Python environment:
 ```import nltk```
 ```nltk.download('vader_lexicon') ```